offen/docker-volume-backup/README.md

 ### Replace deprecated `BACKUP_FROM_SNAPSHOT` usage

 Starting with version 2.15.0, the `BACKUP_FROM_SNAPSHOT` feature has been deprecated.
-If you need to prepare your sources before the backup is taken, use `exec-pre`, `exec-post` and an intermediate volume:
+If you need to prepare your sources before the backup is taken, use `archive-pre`, `archive-post` and an intermediate volume:

 ```yml
 version: '3'